gt-cs3220-23fall/cs3220-labs/lab2/README.md

 ## FAQ

+[Q] I passed [testall.mem](test/part4/testall.mem) but failed to pass some testcases under [test/part2](test/part2).
+What should I do? \
+[A] Please carefully check whether your when-to-flush logic is correctly implemented in the AGEX stage based on the following criteria: When should we flush the pipeline?
+If the branch is not taken, and next instruction we fetched is not PC+4, we should flush the pipeline; if the branch is taken, and the next instruction we fetched is not the branch target, we are supposed flush the pipeline as well.

 [Q]  I’m debugging my code.
 I see that there is an X in the BTB.
 How would it be possible? \
 [A] FE stage can have pipeline bubbles.
 BTB/BHT might be indexed with uninitialized values.
 Please also make it sure when you update BTB/BHT, only branch instructions/signals (not including X) can change the BTB/BHT values.